Derek Black and Matthew Stevenson

 [music: “Walking with Happiness” by The Best Pessimist]

-Matthew Stevenson is currently pursuing his MBA at Columbia Business School, and Derek Black is pursuing graduate work in medieval history at the University of Chicago.
+Ms. Tippett: Matthew Stevenson currently works as an investment analyst at T. Rowe Price.
+Derek Black is a PhD student in history at the University of Chicago, where he’s examining the medieval-European roots of ideas about race in the early-modern Atlantic.
+He is the subject of the book Rising Out of Hatred by Eli Saslow.
 This episode is part of On Being’s ongoing Civil Conversations Project.
 Learn more at civilconversationsproject.org.

-Staff: On Being is Chris Heagle, Lily Percy, Mariah Helgeson, Maia Tarrell, Marie Sambilay, Erinn Farrell, Laurén Dørdal, Tony Liu, Bethany Iverson, Erin Colasacco, Kristin Lin, Profit Idowu, and Jeffrey Bissoy.
+Staff: The On Being Project is Chris Heagle, Lily Percy, Maia Tarrell, Marie Sambilay, Erinn Farrell, Laurén Dørdal, Tony Liu, Erin Colasacco, Kristin Lin, Profit Idowu, Eddie Gonzalez, Lilian Vo, Lucas Johnson, Damon Lee, Suzette Burley, Katie Gordon, Zack Rose, Serri Graslie, Nicole Finn, and Colleen Scheck.

 The Fetzer Institute, helping to build the spiritual foundation for a loving world.
 Find them at fetzer.org.